 Both live and inactivated vaccines are available for immunization of chickens and turkeys and are widely used in countries where the disease is endemic.
-Maternal antibodies do not provide protection against aMPV infection.
+Maternal antibodies do not provide sufficient protection against aMPV infection and do not interfere significantly with vaccination.
 Thus, a vaccination program should plan for the first immunization as soon as possible after hatching.
 It is crucial to achieve a homogenous state of immunization per flock and farm by application of an adequate vaccine dose to all birds.

-Live vaccines stimulate both local respiratory and systemic immunity, and cross-protection between subtypes may occur.
-But live vaccines may only induce short-lived protection, especially for grow-out of toms.
+Live vaccines, which may be applied by spray or drinking water in the field, stimulate both local respiratory and systemic immunity, and cross-protection between subtypes may occur.
+But live vaccines may induce only short-lived protection, especially for grow-out of toms, because of the fast decline of local immunity.
 Thus, repeated revaccination of turkeys is common practice.
 There is, however, a risk of reversion of the live vaccine stains to more virulent variants.
 Inactivated aMPV vaccines are often used for booster immunization of layer and breeder flocks after priming with live vaccines.
 While inactivated vaccines alone induce only partial protection against aMPV infection, the most efficient and long-lasting protections is achieved by a combined prime-boost vaccination program.
 This program comprises repeated priming with live attenuated vaccines and booster immunization with inactivated adjuvanted vaccines.
-As experimentally shown, in ovo-vaccination may also be a promising strategy for effective, early induction of an immune response.
-Besides live attenuated and classical inactivated vaccines, some genetically engineered vaccines have been designed and tested under experimental conditions.
-These have induced partial protection.
+As experimentally shown, in ovo vaccination may also be a promising strategy for effective, early induction of an immune response.
+Besides live attenuated and classical inactivated vaccines, some genetically engineered viruses, including recombinant vectored vaccines, have been designed and tested under experimental conditions.
+These have induced partial protection and need further development.